Middle East war drives costs for growers up throughout whole chain

 Source: VFD.com

-Globally, these rising costs are expected to contribute to higher inflation.
 Energy prices A direct consequence of the war in the Middle East is the rise in energy and fuel prices, although natural gas prices have not yet reached the peak levels seen in 2022, when the war in Ukraine began.
+Hauliers simply cannot absorb these costs themselves, as the average profit margin in the transport sector is around 2%."
+But also other players act upon the rising prices: French shipping and logistics company CMA CGM has revised its Emergency Fuel Surcharge (EFS) effective March 27, 2026, citing higher fuel prices linked to geopolitical developments in the Near and Middle East.

 Frequently Asked Questions